What is a coffee enema, why to do them, health benefits, what equipment you need, what coffee and water to use, how to do them, and contraindications.

 Quick boil method can be used as well.
 Add a quart of water filtered water and coffee to a saucepan and bring to a boil for a minute or two.
 Cover with lid and turn off heat.
 Leave on stovetop to steep and cool until you are ready to use.
 Strain before using.
 I often do this first thing in the morning and will use my coffee later in the morning.
 Ideal temperature is 98 – 102’F. I use THIS thermometer.

 French press method involves adding coffee grounds into French press along with a quart of almost boiling water.
 Allow to cool to safe temperature, strain, and use.
+I find this to be the easiest way to prep for a coffee enema.

 You’ll notice that the coffee I use is lighter than other coffee.
 That is because it is a gold roast (high caffeine + palmitic acid.)